PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 .. versionadded:: 5.0

 .. versionchanged:: 5.0
-   Arrays had been returned as text strings only in earlier versions.
+   Arrays had been always returned as text strings only in earlier versions.

 get/set_bytea_escaped -- whether bytea data is returned escaped
 ---------------------------------------------------------------